EPISODE #578

 Weirs and Magic Tuber Stringband - Tunnel

-Sarah : Give yourself the gift of listening, or rather breathing in, this track.
-Recorded live to tape in the pitch black Virginia Crozet Rail Tunnel, the release goes through so many shades of experimental improv, traditional, and noise movements.
-Featuring fiddle, gong, shruti box, moth harp, vocals, Weissenborn, and percussives, we are witnessing magic made in the dark.
+Sarah : Give yourself the gift of listening, or rather breathing in, this track — it’s Sunday after all :) Recorded live to tape in the pitch black Virginia Crozet Rail Tunnel, new senses awaken at each turn.
+The sounds of the cave dripping, of coughs and laughing, of muddy footsteps shuffling all become like collaborators in the track.
+The cave carries, cradles, and bends the musicians’ voices and instruments, stretching dissonances and harmonies into echoes and rumblings too.
+With fiddle, gong, shruti box, moth harp, vocals, Weissenborn, and percussives, magic unravels in the dark.

 Humans behind episode #578 🤗